MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/generate-new-clientsecret-link-to-key-vault.md

 1. Navigate to your [**App Service**](../settings/configurations-on-the-training-platform.md#steps-to-set-the-configurations-on-the-platform) configurations.

 2. In the configurations, search for ‘idp:AzureADB2CExternalAuthClientSecret’ and click on it.
-In case of an Azure AD tenant, search for 'idp:AzureADExternalAuthClientSecret' and click on it.
+In the case of an Azure AD tenant, search for 'idp:AzureADExternalAuthClientSecret' and click on it.
     * Replace the value with secret identifier from step5 of [**update Key-Vault with new client secret**](#update-key-vault-with-new-client-secret) and save the settings.

         :::image type="content" source="../media/cs_appconfigcs.png" alt-text="appcongidupdate":::